jdittrich/userNeedResearchBook/text/allURBook.md

-% User needfinding for beginners
+% A Beginner’s Guide to Finding User Needs
 % Jan Dittrich
 % 2014